RakaDoank/uws-react-native/README.md

 #### About Worker Thread

 In theory, we can create another JavaScript runtime with [react-native-worklets](https://docs.swmansion.com/react-native-worklets/) and tie with our uWebSockets runner.
-It would solve a lot of late communication problem between uWebSockets runner and JavaScript thread that we embrace right now, but it also introduces new major issue, which is developer experience.
-It sounds like not a big problem, but it may bigger than you think.
+It would solve a lot of late communication problem between uWebSockets runner and JavaScript thread that we embrace right now, but it also introduces new major issue, which is making other native libraries unavailable.

-Think of this sample case, you want to use uws-react-native server for a simple CRUD with a local database in an app.
+Think of this sample case, you want to use `uws-react-native` server for a simple CRUD with a local database in an app.
 You probably know SQLite can be used in Android, iOS, macOS, even Windows app, with your own adapter or a known library that support SQLite integration in React Native such as [op-sqlite](https://github.com/OP-Engineering/op-sqlite), and [Expo SQLite](https://docs.expo.dev/versions/latest/sdk/sqlite).
-If you want to use that known library, this case would not works at all, because op-sqlite and/or Expo SQLite is tied to the default JavaScript runtime.
-Even, you cannot use any React Native non-JS-only libraries in arbitrary JavaScript thread that has created by react-native-worklets if the library you want to use is using the default JavaScript runtime.
+If you want to use that known library, this case would not works at all, because [op-sqlite](https://github.com/OP-Engineering/op-sqlite) and/or [Expo SQLite](https://docs.expo.dev/versions/latest/sdk/sqlite) is tied to the default JavaScript runtime.
+Even, you cannot use any React Native native libraries in arbitrary JavaScript thread that has created by [react-native-worklets](https://docs.swmansion.com/react-native-worklets/) if the library you want to use is using the default JavaScript runtime.
 If you really want to achieve the goal of this case, you have to create your own library for the SQLite database by yourself and tie-up with the JavaScript runtime.
-Probably, in the future we would still provide that worker thread with react-native-worklets.
+Probably, in the future we would still provide that worker thread with [react-native-worklets](https://docs.swmansion.com/react-native-worklets/).

+##### Possibility Fixes

+If the native library you want to use is using [react-native-nitro-modules](https://github.com/mrousavy/nitro), you can use the library in arbitrary JavaScript thread that created by [react-native-worklets](https://docs.swmansion.com/react-native-worklets/), because the [Nitro itself is fully runtime-agnostic](https://nitro.margelo.com/docs/guides/worklets).
+In short, our uWebSockets runner can run in truly multiple threads approach by making your JavaScript thread also run in multiple threads with [react-native-worklets](https://docs.swmansion.com/react-native-worklets/).